mrc-ide/individual/joss/paper.md

 The primitives in the `individual` package can be separated into variables, processes, events and rendering.
-Each primitive is designed to simplify and optimise a common challenge in infectious disease modelling.
-They are flexible enough to be extended by users and work alongside other packages in the modelling ecosystem.
+Each primitive is designed to simplify and optimise a common challenge in the simulation of infectious disease models.

+The package is designed to allow models integrate easily with other R and C++ packages.
+There is no compilation of model code, and primitives are made available through `R6` [@R6] or C++ classes.

 ## Variables